It’s no surprise that successful brands are built on the positive relationships they create with their customers.

 5. Measure customer satisfaction with every chat

 At the end of each conversation, ask customers for feedback on their support experience.
 The Customer Satisfaction question and Customer Effort Score question both work well, because you can measure them across channels, regions, customer types, and more.
-Bonus: If you’re a Salesforce Service Cloud customer, you can integrate GetFeedback with Live Agent to store survey results on the customer record and close the loop with workflows and more.
+Bonus: If you’re a Salesforce Service Cloud customer, you can integrate GetFeedback for Salesforce Chat to store survey results on the customer record and close the loop with workflows and more.

 The takeaway: How to add value with live chat